19May-IITJ/mta-hosting-optimizer/README.md

 ## Installation

-Clone the repo and run docker compose up —build -d The docker compose available is for single instance of Hosting service and config service.
-You can now hit localhost:8010/hostnames for getting the servers names having MTA less than the threshold value set as an env variable in Dockerfile.hosting.
-You can change the value and re-run the docker compose command.
-Also the if you want then you can change the data / ip config by your self via calling the API Handle of config service at localhost:8020/refresh and passing the payload </br >
+Clone the repo and run "docker compose up —build -d".
+The docker compose available is for single instance of Hosting service and config service.
+You can now hit localhost:8010/hostnames for getting the servers names having MTA less than the threshold value set as an env variable in Dockerfile.hosting which is currently 10.
+You can change the value and re-run the docker compose command. </br >
+Also if you want then you can change the data/ip config by your self via calling the API Handle of config service at localhost:8020/refresh and passing the payload </br >
     e.g:-
     [
         {